-NATURE NOTES: Talking Turkey Last month we talked about Mississippi Kites and their amazing 5500 mile migration.
+NATURE NOTES: Talking Turkey

+Last month we talked about Mississippi Kites and their amazing 5500 mile migration.
 It turns out that they are not alone in the hawk world with that tremendous migration.
-Swainson's Hawks are even more amazing, as they travel from as far north as Alaska to the plains of north-central Argentina - south of where the Mississippi Kites end up stopping.
-All that distance to spend Thanksgiving in a place that has better weather and better food than they would find if they stayed in North America with us.
+Swainson's Hawks are even more amazing, as they travel from as far north as Alaska to the plains of north-central Argentina south of where the Mississippi Kites end up stopping.
+All that distance to spend Thanksgiving in a place that has better weather and better food than they would find if they staved in North America with us.
 Speaking of Thanksgiving - one of the iconic parts of the holiday revolves around a bird.
 Turkeys are native to North America and are found in all of the lower 48 states.
-In the late 1800s and early 1900s, the number of Turkeys dwindled as people shot pretty by Peter English
+In the late 1800s and early 1900s, the number of Turkeys dwindled as people shot pretty much anything that moved by Peter English actually the second big reintroduction of Turkeys in the US.
+Back in the 1500s and 1600s, explorers from Europe were shipping all kinds of things back to home from the New World.
+Among these were Turkeys from Mexico.
+The Europeans of the time found the Turkeys to be delicious, and soon figured out how to domesticate them.
+When British settlers came to North America in the 1700s they brought domesticated Turkeys here with them.

-The brown tail feathers indicate that this is a true wild turkey. much anything that moved in the wild.
+The brown tail feathers indicate that this is a true wild turkey.

+But the Turkeys the Europeans had domesticated were the Western US/Mexican subspecies, and it has white tips to the feathers at the base of the tail and the tail itself.
+The other four North American subspecies that are found in most of the US have brownish tips to the tail.
+So the domesticated Turkeys the Europeans in the wild.
 Passenger Pigeons and Carolina Parakeets ended up going extinct from all the shooting, but Turkeys made it.
 Their wide distribution today is primarily the result of reintroduction programs and rational hunting laws.

-This round of reintroductions in the 1940s and onward the domesticated Turkeys the Europeans brought had white feathers where the native turkeys had brown.
+This round of reintroductions in the 1940s and onward was

+brought had white feathers where the native turkeys had brown.
 As domesticated turkeys escaped and joined the local wild populations, bits of white started turning up in the tail feathers.
 To this day you can tell if a Wild Turkey has domesticated blood in it by the color of its tail.
-Copyright © 2014 Peel, Inc.